According to executives, nearly half of all strategic initiatives fail.

 A perfect example of this would be Coca-Cola (Coke).
 In blind taste tests, there is no obvious favoritism, according to results published in the October 14, 2004, issue of the journal Neuron, but in taste tests where the brand is visible, Coke is preferred by 75 percent.
 Coke is a powerful icon worldwide.

 Making a needed product that performed well and satisfied its user was no longer the priority.
 In fact, belief in the strength of branding made us consider whether a quality product was even necessary.
 Even those of us who made a living by marketing and branding started to drink our own Kool-Aid.

 We no longer felt the need to actually tell the truth about the products or offerings, because the brand was the thing that people would buy.
 We no longer needed to obsess over the product; that was the old way of doing things.
 Now, all we had to do was tell the potential buyer what to think through great branding.
 With enough really smart creativity, we would motivate the purchase.

 The hard thing for me to admit is that it actually worked for a period of time.
 Most of the buyers jumped on the branding bandwagon and were genuinely influenced by the grand illusions presented by marketers.

 If You Want to Rebel, You’ll Need to Know Your Why

 Knowing your authentic Why has a clear benefit.
 If you can write down the reason why your company makes the world a better place, share it companywide.
 Use it to make all your business decisions.
 You will be more trusted than your competitors, and you won’t have to settle for traditional methods that produce traditional results.

 Want to learn more from Shari?
-Check out the recording of her recent webinar below to hear more about a rebellious approach to strategic planning!
+Check out her recent webinar below to hear more about a rebellious approach to strategic planning!